-Up to \$250 million shall be available for dam removal and related measures in the Klamath river watershed if the Secretary of Natural Resources finds that the following conditions have been met:
+79757.
+Of the funds provided in Section 79750, not more than two hundred fifty million dollars (\$250,000,000) shall be available for dam removal and related measures in the Klamath River watershed if the secretary finds that all of the following conditions have been met:

-- (a) The State of California, State of Oregon, United States, and PacifiCorp have executed a dam removal agreement; - (b) The United States and the States of California and Oregon have made the determinations required under the agreement to effect dam removal; - (c) Ratepayer funds required by the agreement have been authorized and will be timely provided; and - (d) All other conditions required in the agreement have been met.
+- (a) The State of California, the State of Oregon, the United States, and PacifiCorp have executed a dam removal agreement. - (b) The State of California, the State of Oregon, and the United States have made the determinations required under the agreement to effect dam removal. - (c) Ratepayer funds required by the agreement have been authorized and will be timely provided. - (d) All other conditions required in the agreement have been met.